 In fact, edible chestnuts are divided into two groups: the common chestnuts and the real chestnuts.
-The latter are considered the finer variety and can be recognised by their heart-shaped shape with a triangular underside and by their reddish-brown skin with dark stripes.
+The latter is considered the finer variety and can be recognized by their heart-shaped shape with a triangular underside and by their reddish-brown skin with dark stripes.
 Plain chestnuts are larger overall and have a roundish shape, flattened on one side.

 One of the traditions in southern Germany and in many Mediterranean countries is to eat fresh chestnuts still hot on the first cool days of autumn.
 The chestnut can be roasted in mobile ovens and sold in paper bags by weight, fresh from the fire.
 For our ancestors, however, the sweet chestnut was much more than just a delicious autumnal snack: it used to play a major role as a cheap or even free, highly nutritious food.
 Because of its high starch content, the sweet chestnut was also called "potato for the poor."

 There are almost 1,000 different varieties of sweet chestnut.
 In France alone, more than 700 are registered.

 Chestnuts have a lot of minerals and nutrients under their skin.
 In addition to iron, phosphate, and potassium, the starch-rich nut fruit also contains vitamins B, C, and E as well as beta-carotene.

 The fruits of the beech tree are brimming with complex carbohydrates.
 They not only fill us up but also ensure that blood sugar levels only rise slowly.
 And that's why we don't fall into a physical and mental slump after eating but stay fresh and alert.